 How do employers get notified when an employee is summoned?

 Employers are never contacted through the legal system.
-When the employee receives the summons to appear in court for the jury selection process, they have to notify their employer.
+When the employee receives the summons to appear in court for the jury selection process, they must notify their employer.

 How long does jury duty last?

-The jury selection process generally takes about a day or two, and if your employee is not selected to serve, they can return to the workplace.
-But if your employee is selected for a jury, the time they will serve is unpredictable, because the trial may last anywhere from one day to several months.
-When possible, the courts will let the employee know if the trial is expected to take a long time.
+The jury selection process generally takes about a day or two.
+If your employee is not selected to serve, they can return to the workplace.
+But if your employee is selected for a jury, the time they will serve is unpredictable because the trial may last anywhere from one day to several months.
+When possible, the courts will inform the employee if the trial is expected to take a long time.

 Generally, once an employee is called up and serves on a jury, they are not called again for at least one year.